apache/cordova-cli/doc/readme.md

 #### Version control

 It is recommended not to check in `platforms/` and `plugins/` directories into version control as they are considered a build artifact.
 Your platforms and plugins will be saved in config.xml & package.json automatically.
-These platforms/plugins will be downloaded to the machine when `cordova prepare` is invoked.
+These platforms/plugins will be downloaded when `cordova prepare` is invoked.

 ### Examples